tozd/docker-base/README.md

 - Image with `ubuntu-xenial` tag is based on Ubuntu 16.04 LTS (Xenial)
 - Image with `ubuntu-bionic` tag is based on Ubuntu 18.04 LTS (Bionic)
 - Image with `ubuntu-focal` tag is based on Ubuntu 20.04 LTS (Focal)
+- Image with `ubuntu-jammy` tag is based on Ubuntu 22.04 LTS (Jammy)
 - Image with `alpine-38` tag is based on Alpine 3.8
 - Image with `alpine-310` tag is based on Alpine 3.10
 - Image with `alpine-312` tag is based on Alpine 3.12